Russian Facebook rival eyes 2012 stake sale, IPO

 Russia has also fast become Europe's biggest online market, overtaking Germany in terms of number of unique visitors online, according to internet monitor Comscore.

-The high profile of the Yandex and Mail.ru IPOs have echoed the heavy interest in online floats in the United States, including online games maker Zynga (ZNGA.O) and professional network site LinkedIn LNKD.O.
+The high profile of the Yandex and Mail.ru IPOs have echoed the heavy interest in online floats in the United States, including online games maker Zynga and professional network site LinkedIn.

 However Yandex shares have halved since the first day of trading following its blockbuster Nasdaq IPO last May, while Mail.ru's stock is down around 20 percent from its peak.